ScaleSec/Shielded-VM-Demo/Readme.md

 __Solution:__

-The project you put in the `stackdriver_project` variable is not a stackdriver workspace
+The project id you put in the `stackdriver_project` variable is not a [Stackdriver Workspace](https://cloud.google.com/monitoring/workspaces/)